The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Data Arrangement Effects on Zero-Shot Generalization

-We have observed that training data permutation could lead to significant changes in the loss curve and that the timing of presence for certain data may greatly facilitate generalization on unseen tasks.
-With these findings, we naturally ask what is the best permutation that facilitates zero-shot generalization the most, and how to arrange these ``certain data'' that promote early generalization.
-In the following sections, we seek to address these questions through two perspectives: \textbf{similarity} and \textbf{granularity}.
+We have observed that training data arrangements could lead to significant changes in the loss curve and that the timing of presence for certain data may greatly facilitate generalization on unseen tasks.
+With these findings, we naturally ask what is the best arrangement of training data, and how to arrange these ``certain data'' that improve early generalization.
+In the following subsections, we seek to address these questions through two perspectives: \textbf{similarity} and \textbf{granularity}.